Kent State Golden Flashes: Football

-The Golden Flashes football team plays in the NCAA's Division I Football Bowl Subdivision.
+The Golden Flashes football team plays in the NCAA Division I Football Bowl Subdivision.
 Home games are played at Dix Stadium on the far eastern edge of the Kent State campus.
-Since 2018, the head coach is Sean Lewis.
+Since 2022, the head coach is Kenni Burns.
 Behind Dix Stadium are practice fields, as well as the Kent State Field House, which contains a full indoor football field.

-Kent State has four post-season bowl game appearances: the 1954 Refrigerator Bowl, 1972 Tangerine Bowl, 2013 GoDaddy.com Bowl, and 2019 Frisco Bowl.
-After falling in their previous three bowl game appearances, the 2019 Frisco Bowl was the program's first bowl game victory, a 51–41 win over Utah State.
+Kent State has five post-season bowl game appearances: the 1954 Refrigerator Bowl, 1972 Tangerine Bowl, 2013 GoDaddy.com Bowl, 2019 Frisco Bowl, and the 2021 Famous Idaho Potato Bowl.
+After falling in their first three bowl game appearances, the 2019 Frisco Bowl was the program's first bowl game victory, a 51–41 win over Utah State.

-Although the team has not enjoyed many winning seasons, Kent State has sent a fair number of players to the ranks of the National Football League as well as in other areas of college football.
+Although the team has not enjoyed many winning seasons, Kent State has sent several players to the National Football League as well as in other areas of college football and professional football.
 Don James coached the team from 1971–1974 during the era which also saw future NFL great Jack Lambert and current Alabama head coach Nick Saban playing for the Golden Flashes and Kent State's only Mid-American Conference championship in 1972.
 Some of the NFL players who played football at Kent State include Dri Archer, Joshua Cribbs, Julian Edelman, and James Harrison.
 In addition, Antonio Gates, who played for the KSU men's basketball team, played in the NFL for 16 seasons.
 Other notable football alumni and former coaches include current ESPN analyst and former Notre Dame and South Carolina head coach Lou Holtz, former Houston Texans head coach and current Green Bay Packers defensive coordinator Dom Capers (graduate assistant at Kent State), former Toronto Argonauts standout Jim Corrigall (who also served as head coach at KSU) and Gary Pinkel, head coach of the Missouri Tigers from 2001 to 2015.